MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-your-build.md

 MSBuild is import-order dependent, and the last definition of a property (or a `UsingTask` or target) is the definition used.

 When using explicit imports, you can import from a `.props` or `.targets` file at any point.
-Here is the widely used convention:
+Here's the widely used convention:

 - `.props` files are imported early in the import order.